Line Unregistered displays on the Polycom phones intermittently with SRTP enabled.

 - If the issue persists, disable SRTP on all phones.

-Virtual Office SRTP Service (Secure Real-time Transmission Protocol) encrypts telephone call media on Polycom handsets and Virtual Office desktop and mobile clients*, and de-encrypts the call at the session border controller (SBC) on 8x8's network.
+8x8 Work SRTP Service (Secure Real-time Transmission Protocol) encrypts telephone call media on Polycom handsets and Work for Desktop and mobile clients*, and de-encrypts the call at the session border controller (SBC) on 8x8's network.

-For SRTP encryption to fully function, both parties on an SRTP-encrypted call must use 8x8 VO SRTP and one of the following:
+For SRTP encryption to fully function, both parties on an SRTP-encrypted call must use 8x8 Work SRTP and one of the following:

 - Polycom VVX handset